Risk index tool for on-farm nutrient management

 • Reina Tamepo – Scion Ltd

 The Group developed technical documentation on the design and function of the RIT.
-These documents have undergone an independent peer-review and will be available upon release of the RIT.
+These documents have undergone an independent peer-review.

 Science and modelling experts from the Ministry for the Environment and the Ministry for Primary Industries have supported the group throughout the process.